At first they coo and smile. Crawl, walk, then run.

 Franklin-based college advisor Eva McGregor Dodds, an affiliate of Collegewise, says that by senior year many students already know the path they want to take and are applying to college/trade school, and beyond, in the fall.
 A helpful nudge can be beneficial.

-“Students may need some guidance in exploring careers and their own strengths,” Dodds says, adding that some helpful college tools include the Michigan Department of Labor and Economic Opportunity, which offers a Pathfinder Toolkit for students and parents, and MItradeschool.com, which offers career exploration.
+“Students may need some guidance in exploring careers and their own strengths,” Dodds says, adding that some helpful career tools include an online Pathfinder tool and MItradeschool.com which offers career exploration.

 She stresses families should also discuss the education budget early on.